What are some Good and Bad graphic design examples?

 A cluttered design is overloaded with texts, images, or graphic elements.
 It will overwhelm the user and make important information difficult to find and understand.

-The most important thing in design communicating your message and placing different elements such as photos and text on a design.
-Not balancing your elements on your artwork or ad makes your design look bad.
+The most important thing in design is communicating your message and placing different elements, such as photos and text, on a design.
+Not balancing your elements in your artwork or ad makes your design look bad.

 You can consider using only the most relevant elements in your design to avoid clustering.
 You can also leave more white space on your design or reduce the overall size of elements on your design.
 Arrange your elements in an easy-to-read way to avoid disorganization and information cluttering.